Viralmaniar/Phirautee/README.md

 # Phirautee
 A proof of concept crypto virus to spread user awareness about attacks and implications of ransomwares.
 Phirautee is written purely using PowerShell and does not require any third-party libraries.
 This tool steals the information, holds an organisation’s data to hostage for payments or permanently encrypts/deletes the organisation data.

+Phirautee is a Living off the Land (LotL) ransomware which means it utilises legit powershell commands and operations to work against the operating system.
 ![image](https://user-images.githubusercontent.com/3501170/79039950-3c465600-7c28-11ea-9390-df6594573abb.png)

 # Legal Disclaimer